 - Throttle down your freelance income or entrepreneurial income

-- You must be ineligible for health insurance coverage through an employer or government plan
+- Be ineligible for health insurance coverage through an employer or government plan

-- You do not file a Married Filing Separately tax return (unless you meet the criteria in section 1.36B-2T(b)(2) of the Temporary Income Tax Regulations)
+- Not file a Married Filing Separately tax return (unless you meet the criteria in section 1.36B-2T(b)(2) of the Temporary Income Tax Regulations)